a-sumo/beatboxit/README.md

 ## Angular frontend
 Deployed on https://beatboxit.vercel.app/.
 The user can either upload an audio sample or record a short clip.
-After uploading the query sound, the user can play and download the top search results.
+The resulting audio file is then matched against a database of copyright free audio samples.
+The top 5 results are displayed.